 The mechanical property difference between structural epoxy and polyurethane is the most important factor in most selection decisions.

 Structural epoxy delivers high tensile and shear strength — typically 20 to 50 MPa in shear for engineering-grade formulations — combined with a high modulus of elasticity.
 It resists creep under sustained load and maintains its properties at elevated temperatures better than polyurethane.
-For joints that must transfer high loads with minimal deflection — structural frames, rigid panel assemblies, or load-bearing brackets — epoxy’s rigidity is an asset.
+For joints that must transfer high loads with minimal deflection — structural frames, rigid panel assemblies, or load-bearing brackets — epoxy’s rigidity is an asset, and the actual load a given joint can carry is a function of geometry as much as adhesive choice, as detailed in How Much Weight Can Structural Epoxy Support?

 Polyurethane adhesives sacrifice some peak strength for elongation and peel resistance.
 A typical structural polyurethane may develop 15 to 25 MPa in shear while offering elongation at break of 100 to 300 percent or more, compared to 1 to 5 percent for rigid epoxy.
-This elongation capacity allows polyurethane joints to accommodate differential thermal expansion between dissimilar materials, absorb vibration energy without fatigue failure, and resist peel forces that would fracture a rigid epoxy bond.
-For flexible assemblies, bonded joints subject to vibration, or applications where substrates move relative to each other in service, polyurethane’s flexibility is the critical advantage.
+This elongation lets polyurethane joints accommodate differential thermal expansion between dissimilar materials, absorb vibration energy without fatigue failure, and resist peel forces that would fracture a rigid epoxy bond — the critical advantage for flexible assemblies and joints where substrates move relative to each other in service.

 Temperature and Chemical Resistance